tedr5/graphs-theory-routing-tables/README.md

 📖 **Description**

-A C project for managing network graphs to determine routing tables for each node, implementing algorithms for connectivity verification and shortest path calculation.
+C project for managing network graphs to determine routing tables for each node, implementing algorithms for connectivity verification and shortest path calculation.

 ⚙️ **Technologies**